-Red Ocean & Blue Ocean Strategy Examples & Difference in 2023
+Red vs Blue Ocean Strategy With Examples

-Red Ocean Strategy and Blue Ocean Strategy Examples & Difference in 2023.
-Difference Between Blue ocean and Red ocean strategy.
+Red Ocean Strategy and Blue Ocean Strategy Examples & Differences in 2026.
+Difference Between Blue Ocean and Red Ocean Strategy.
 Examples of Red Ocean and Blue Ocean Strategy.
 Also, Blue Ocean Strategy Four Action Framework.

 Red Ocean Strategy

-Red ocean strategy refers to the traditional marketing strategy to compete with the competitors.
+Red ocean strategy refers to the traditional marketing strategy to compete with competitors.
 It is demonstrated when many companies compete to achieve a competitive advantage in the existing market.
-These companies contest in the same marketplace to beat their opponents.
+These companies compete in the same marketplace to beat their opponents.
 Red ocean strategy influences the company to provide better service to buyers.
-It mainly focuses on the existing customers and buyers rather than creating new customers.
-So, they provide better services and products to attract customers.
+It mainly focuses on existing customers and buyers rather than on acquiring new ones.
+So they provide better products and services to attract customers.

 Characteristics of Red Ocean Strategy

 Firstly, the red ocean strategy focuses on competing in the existing market.
-So, multiple companies compete with each other to achieve competitive advantages.
+So, multiple companies compete to gain competitive advantages.
 The marketing team pursues both product cost and differentiation to beat other companies.
-Additionally, the company intended to provide better service to buyers—finally, they pay more attention to the current customers instead of looking for new clients.
+Additionally, the company intended to provide better service to buyers; finally, they paid more attention to the current customers instead of looking for new clients.

-For example, Malaysia and Air Asia Airlines follow the red ocean strategy to beat their competitors.
+For example, Malaysia and Air Asia Airlines follow the red ocean strategy to beat their competitors, like Air Asia, Batik Air, and Thai Airlines.

 Red Ocean Strategy Examples

-Air Asia is a renowned airline company in Malaysia.
-It always tries to compete with other airline companies in Malaysia, for example, Firefly, Batik Air, and Malaysia Airlines, to achieve competitive advantages.
+AirAsia is a renowned airline in Malaysia.
+It always tries to compete with other airlines in Malaysia, such as Firefly, Batik Air, and Malaysia Airlines, to achieve a competitive advantage.
 Air Asia offers low prices on domestic and international flights to beat the competitors.
-On the other hand, Malaysia Airlines also reduce the price to beat Air Asia.
+On the other hand, Malaysia Airlines also reduced fares to undercut AirAsia.
 So, they fight each other in the same marketplace.
 It is a real-life example 0f the Blue Ocean Strategy.

-Suppose we infer these giant companies with sharks and the marketplace with the ocean.
+Suppose we picture these giant companies as sharks and the marketplace as the ocean.
 So, imagine what will happen if all these sharks fight with each other.
 The ocean gets bloody due to the fierce fight of sharks.

 Advantages of Red Ocean Strategy